v-fedoseev/v-fedoseev/README.md

 ### Hi there, I'm Vladimir 👋

-I'm studying Computer Vision.
+I'm a data analyst/scientist and an aspiring researcher in Economics and Machine Learning.
 I'm based in Germany and currently I am:

-🔍 Writing my master thesis in Computer Vision @ Bosch;

-📚 A master student @ U of Bonn: a research-focused CS program;
+⚙️ A recent graduate @ U of Bonn: a research-focused CS program.
+(GPA 1.77);

-📃 Research Assistant @ U of Oxford: parsing, data cleaning and exploratory analysis for a Finance project;
+⚙️ An RA @ U of Oxford: data parsing, cleaning and analysis in a Finance project.
 _____
 🚈 What I did before:
+- Computer Vision Master thesis intern at Bosch (Neural Radiance Fields);
 - RA at U of Bonn on a Computer Vision project;
 - Wrote 20+ data collectors / web scrapers for various research and business;
-- MBA in Bulgaria (currently turning the [thesis on ASMR in service experience](https://asmruniversity.com/tag/vladimir-fedoseev/) into a paper)
+- MBA in Bulgaria;
 - BSc in CS in Russia.

-📈 As for my future, I hope to work as Research Scientist in a team with high real-world impact.
-I find many industries very rewarding, but most of all I would love to contribute towards:
+📈 As for my future, I hope to work as a researcher or an applied scientist in Economics and/or AI, in a diverse team with high real-world impact.

-- increasing health span / fighting aging with AI, so people live longer and healthier
-- investigating and analysing injustice and dictatorship with data, so people are more free and safe
-- fighting climate change, pollution and overproduction, so people live more sustainably
-- advancing ai in general, so people have more time and resources to be human and creative.

 🏃 In my free time you can find me running, biking or enjoying music, a book or a film.